MicrosoftDocs/powerapps-docs/powerapps-docs/cards/manage-cards/manage-cards.md

     :::image type="content" source="../media/manage-cards/card-designer.PNG" alt-text="Screenshot of card designer.":::

 1. Your new card appears in the list of components for that solution.
-If you save any changes to your card, they are reflected in the version that's in the solution.
+If you save any changes to your card, they're reflected in the version that's in the solution.
 1. If your card has any dependencies, such as Dataverse tables, from the commands menu, select Advanced > Add required objects.
 You can repeat this step anytime you add more required objects to your card.

     :::image type="content" source="../media/manage-cards/add-required-objects.PNG" alt-text="Screenshot of adding required objects of card.":::